CanniJr/CanniJr/README.md

 - 🌱 I’m currently enhancing my **TypeScript** comprehension for React specifically.

+- In Week 1 of CS50 Computer Science from Harvard https://cs50.harvard.edu/x/2023 (Started January 17 2023)

 - 👨‍💻 All of my projects are available at [https://www.cannigialaluw.dev](https://www.cannigialaluw.dev)

 - I'm working on Travgenda.
 A web app that allows users to record places they have been to, rate, and make reviews / comment about the place.